 Marilyn Firchow has been in the Fitness Industry for over 25 years & now adds to her passion as a certified and registered vinyasa flow yoga teacher.
 She believes in inspiring her students to grow in their practice at their own pace while connecting the breath to the movement.

 Marilyn discovered the mind, body, and spirit connection in vinyasa flow yoga made her a more centered, focused, and compassionate person.
 The joy and calmness that flowed into her personal life was her impetus to give back as a yoga teacher.
 Marilyn completed her 200 hour Yoga Teacher Certification in March 2014 and now teaches a class where the body and spirit feel energized, joyful, and balanced.

 Marilyn is also a licensed Physical Therapist Assistant practicing in an out-patient clinic and a retirement center, utilizing traditional therapeutic exercise with yoga to progress her patients.

 As a yoga teacher, Marilyn is able to fulfill her desire to share the gift of the mind, body, spirit connection with others.
 Marilyn believes in the transformative power of yoga and enjoys sharing the remarkable benefits in a way that is accessible for all students.

-Christina enjoys guiding her students through safe and responsible movement while offering the ability to find freedom, peace, and joy in their yoga practice.
+Christina enjoys guiding her students mindfully through safe and responsible movement using body and breath awareness while offering the ability to find freedom, peace, and joy in their yoga practice.
 She hopes her students can take all these insights and gifts with them as they step off their mat and embrace his or her life journey with more compassion, openness, and love.

 Joe Starecky, RYT